 1W, thd < 0.02%, 4W, thd < 0.03%, 16W, thd < 0.1%,

 80W, 5r0, thd < 0.3%,

 See the Graphs BELOW with following notes for Harmonic

-With a test load comprising and RC series network of 0.5ohms
+With a test load comprising and RC series network of 0.5r in

-and with 5 ohms shunting the RC network there is no peaking in
+RC network there is no peaking in the response.

-across the output terminals with the HF response showing less
+terminals with the HF response showing less than 1dB of

 Tests were done on C loads at low output voltage levels of